 Europe’s Rosetta comet probe remains in a deep sleep as it winds through the coldest part of its trajectory through the Solar System to a year-long encounter with Comet 67P/Churyumov-Gerasimenko, but ground crews are getting ready for its awakening next January, as it begins to move back toward the Sun.
 Controllers at the European Space Operations Center in Darmstadt, Germany, are eagerly awaiting Rosetta’s awakening at 5 a.m.
 EST Jan.
 20, 2014, after hibernating since July 2011.
 Rosetta ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Engineers Preparing for Rosetta Wakeup In January".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Engineers Preparing for Rosetta Wakeup In January".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.